 Change is inevitable growth is optional.

 The most dangerous phrase in business is “We’ve always done it this way”.
-Larger business resist change and they may think change has to be done in major leaps and it has to be perfect or no change is supported.
+Larger business resists change and they may think the change has to be done in major leaps and it has to be perfect or no change is supported.
 It takes time to change direction and iterating in smaller steps is seen as being weak, this is not true.
 Not everything needs to be perfect and released in major cycles.

 Success = (Listening + Research + Plan + Execution + Evaluation) over and over.

 - Global technology and innovation will march forward (if we keep up or not).

 - We will never be happy with the speed of latency of the internet.

 - Businesses can choose to adapt to new business models or shrink.